Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

 \subsection{Participants}

-We used \textit{GPower 3.1} \cite{faul2009statistical} to calculate the sample size of our experiment.
-We selected the F-test (ANOVA fixed-effects, one-way) using a minimum detectable effect size of 0.3, a significance of 95\% ($\alpha=0.05$), and a power of 80\%.
-This calculation provided us with a minimum of 19 teams in each condition.
-These numbers are similar to the numbers presented in Lykourentzou et al.'s experiment \cite{Lykourentzou2017-ui}, which conducted a three-condition experiment with 16 teams in each condition.
-In that study, random teams averaged a score of 3.0 in their works, the average groups scored 3.5, and the best groups averaged a score of 4.0.

-We recruited participants through Northwestern Kellogg's Behavioral Research Lab and prescreened them to verify their qualifications for this study.
+We recruited participants through \anon{Northwestern Kellogg}'s Behavioral Research Lab and prescreened them to verify their qualifications for this study.
 The requirements were being 18 or older, residing in the United States, and being a full-time employee or student.
-The participant pool included the institution's students, staff, faculty, and residents of the local area.
+The participant pool consisted of the institution's students, staff, faculty, and local area residents.
 More than 600 participants answered a battery of demographic, educational, and social network questionnaires.
-The goal was to conduct experimental sessions with a specific team formation algorithm.
-To ensure a balanced proportion of demographics in each experimental session, we used stratified sampling to assign participants to each experimental session.
-Based on the participants' availability, we scheduled 13 sessions to run these team formation sessions, which ranged from 20 to 50 participants per session.
+The goal was to conduct experimental sessions using a specific team formation algorithm.

+To facilitate the experiment's execution and accommodate participants' availability, we conducted experimental sessions involving 30 to 50 participants at a time.
+This decision was made to effectively manage logistical constraints, such as coordinating multiple participants and mitigating potential technical challenges that could arise with larger groups.
+Moreover, medium sessions enabled us to maintain consistency in team formation and minimize delays, ensuring equitable participation for all individuals.
+We used stratified sampling to ensure a balanced demographic distribution in each experimental session.